 Little Boy Blue, come blow your horn; the sheep’s in the meadow, the cow’s in the corn.

 Here is the original fabric relief illustration for the rhyme, Little Boy Blue, from my book, Pocketful of Posies.
-My work is first mounted on foam core board for the photographer.
+The embroidered piece is first mounted on a foam core board for the photographer.
 Afterward, I stitch a felt border, remount, and frame each piece, making it ready to hang.

 I tried out some different shades of upholstery fabric for the background and selected this warm brown with a vine pattern.
 Then I cut the border sections out of wool felt.

 I used variegated pima cotton to edge the pieces with blanket stitch.
 Later, I added chain stitched curly cues with variegated embroidery floss.